particle-iot/docs/src/content/tutorials/developer-tools/cli.md

 ### Contributing the library

-Once you have tested the library and you are ready to upload the library to the cloud, you run the `library contribute` command.
+Once you have tested the library and you are ready to upload the library to the cloud, you run the `library upload` command.
 You run this command from the directory containing the library

 ```
 cd lib/mylib
-particle library contribute
+particle library upload
 ```

 Before the library is contributed, it is first validated.
 If validation succeeds, the library is contributed